WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Tips

 1. You are free to use any language/technology/framework of your choice.
-2. Any useful additional/interesting feature will have bonus points.
+2. Implementing the bonus features would result in bonus points.
 3. Focus on creating a visually appealing user interface.